Parachorale

 Curator: Jim van Geel

-Vleeshal’s late-medieval architecture sets the stage for the performance Parachorale by Teo Ala-Ruona, a visceral, choral meditation on transcorporeality, psychic dissonance, and the multiplicities that live inside a single skin.
-Beneath the vaulted ribs and gothic arches of this former meat hall—where traces of its corporeal past still remain, such as a floor tile engraved with RVNT (beef)— Parachorale unfolds like a gothic carnival: somewhere between a séance and a school dance, spinning a web between the tattooing of skin, choral singing, and an audience fed with spun sugar.
+Vleeshal’s late-medieval architecture set the stage for the performance Parachorale by Teo Ala-Ruona, a visceral, choral meditation on transcorporeality, psychic dissonance, and the multiplicities that lived inside a single skin.
+Beneath the vaulted ribs and gothic arches of this former meat hall—where traces of its corporeal past still remained, such as a floor tile engraved with RVNT (beef)—Parachorale unfolded like a gothic carnival: somewhere between a séance and a school dance, spinning a web between the tattooing of skin, choral singing, and an audience fed with spun sugar.

 A solo becomes many, as the singular performer merges with a choir of four and a tattoo artist.
 Ink enters skin.
 Cotton candy melts on the tongue.
 Bodies cut, sing, and nourish.
 The work conjures the emo interiorities of adolescence—the private intensity of pain, haunted softness, secret languages etched into flesh—and asks: what if these inner worlds could be held, heard, and harmonised?